 A fasting blood sugar test is the most basic one.
 You don’t eat for a few hours, then check your glucose level.
 It gives a snapshot.

-The HbA1c test is more telling.
-It shows your average blood sugar over the past couple of months, not just that one day.
-That’s often what confirms whether it’s a pattern or just a fluctuation.
+The HbA1 c test is more revealing.
+It gives you an average of your blood sugar over the last couple of months, not just one day.

-None of these tests are complicated.
-The challenge is that people don’t always take them until there’s a reason.
+This is a measure of how your body processes sugar eaten.
+None of these tests are difficult.
+The problem is people don’t always get around to doing them until there is a reason.

 Can Diabetes Be Reversed?